 Revenue-based financing may differ in structure, but they’re all based on regular payments based on your company’s sales, and the time it takes for you to repay the investment will vary too.
 However, typically, repayment of the initial investment will range from three to five years.

-Pros and cons of revenue-based financing
+Pros and Cons of Revenue-Based Financing

-Revenue-based financing comes with its advantages and disadvantages, and weighing up both sides will allow you to decide whether RBF might be a good fit for your capital needs.
+RBF comes with its advantages and disadvantages, and weighing up both sides will allow you to decide whether RBF might be a good fit for your capital needs.

 Maintain control of your company – Unlike equity financing, investors do not have direct ownership in stock or shares in your company, so key decisions and governance is still solely in your own hands.
 This is one of the main benefits of this type of financing for businesses.